Modeling and Validation of AI-Driven Computational Load

 Challenge

 AI-driven load introduces layered risks that current interconnection processes do not consistently capture.
 At the facility level: harmonic disturbances, UPS degradation, flicker, and elevated cooling load.
 At the grid level: voltage flicker, frequency variation, reduced oscillatory damping, and sub-synchronous interactions with generators and inverter-based resources.
-A forthcoming NERC Level 3 Alert and new registration criteria targeted for late 2026 will formalize performance requirements that data centers and utilities must begin preparing for now.
+On May 4, 2026, NERC issued a rare Level 3 “Essential Actions” Alert directing immediate steps to address the reliability risks of large computational loads — with affected entities required to report on their progress by August 3, 2026.
+Alongside it, NERC has proposed new registration criteria for a “Computational Load Entity” (CLE), formalizing plans to create performance requirements that data centers and utilities must prepare for now.

 Approach